swen100/phpng-proj/README.md

 ### Advanced Functions

 **boolean proj_is_latlong(resource pj);**
-Returns true if the input coordinate system is geographic (proj=latlong).
+Returns true if the output coordinate system is geographic (proj=latlong).

 **boolean proj_is_geocent(resource pj);**
 Returns true if the output coordinate system is geocentric (proj=geocent).